jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Recap

+The game of civilization never stops.
+It goes on forever because it's the game of life; evolve or die.
+Thus, we're always that person on Main Street trying to figure out what's best for ourselves while trying to help our society prosper.
+I think we all try our best to work out or eat healthy, or join movements like sustainability and non-GMO.
+Likewise, Tesla isn't a "company", it's how protagonists and some player gods are upgrading our transportation system.
+Literally, imagine a player pressing "upgrade" and that's what Tesla is to our society.
+We did the same thing when moving our factories from steam power to electricity.

-Always keep in mind that we have a beautiful society.
-There's a reason why people throughout the world fantasize about living in the West.
-We simply have a big problem.
+See, we're still playing the game, we have a beautiful society.
+We simply have a big proble; we're running out of time.
 Western Civilization peaked in the Industrial Age, and we haven't updated our ruling philosophy to the Internet Age.
 Still obessed with the era of mass-production, we've been managing the digitization of our society using policies meant to encourage the industrialziation of our society.

-GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates are among the hallowed stats of the era of mass-production.
-It's not surprising both Left and Right politicians and media still think these numbers define happiness on Main Street.
-These statistics aren't enough to tell us if we're winning the game of civilization.
-They don't tell us if people have more savings every month, how well our infrastructure is maintained, if we're having less heart attacks, or in general if our lives are happier.
+Today we still measure our success by GDP growth, employment numbers, Dow Jones Industrial Average, Union membership rates.
+These stats don't tell us if people have more savings every month, how well our infrastructure is maintained, if we're having less heart attacks, or in general if we're living are happier lives.

-The Internet Age gives us the power to start measuring our happiness, which tells us how well the ruling philosophy is working.
-Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy that makes us player gods.
+The Internet Age gives us the power to start measuring our happiness.
+Before we do that, we have to finish our upgrade to the Internet Age with the "click" of a new philosophy—we need many more player gods to help us rewrite the rules and win the game.

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a number we'll be talking much about in the Internet Age._